ERMETE-Lab/MHD-magnetoHDFoam/README.md

 # magnetoHDFoam
-This repository collects the basic structure of a repository including source codes, docs and eventually tutorials.
+This repository collects the basic structure of a repository including source codes, docs and benchmarks.

 **magnetoHDFoam: OpenFOAM solver for magnetohydrodynamics.
 Authors:** Matteo Lo Verso, Carolina Introini, Antonio Cammi